 Prepaid expenses consist primarily of software subscription services.
+The asset is expensed in the period to which the benefit applies.

 Note 2.
 Significant Accounting Policies (Continued) Net assets

 Net assets, revenues, gains, and losses are classified based on the existence or absence of donor-imposed restrictions.
 Accordingly, net assets and changes therein are classified and reported as follows: